10 easy tips to improve ergonomics for the remote worker

 ergonomiethom-holmes-J2e34-1CVVs-unsplash-1024x683

-4. Don’t put your smartphone on your desk, but put it near the windowsill or a cabinet next to you.
+4. Another easy ergonomics tip for the remote worker?
+Don’t put your smartphone on your desk, but put it near the window or on a nearby cabinet.
 You’ll need to get up if you receive a call then.
 Bonus: you’re distracted less.

 5. Consider the purchase of a sitting-standing desk.
 A healthy investment.
 You can also place a computer stand on your normal table or desk and create your own standing desk.